esa/lxrmount/README.md

 # LX RoCon -- tracking satellites and celestial objects

+## Why
+- some mounts such as our and popular Synta (SkyWatcher) HEQ5, (N)EQ6 Syntrack/SynScan do have reasonable gears and stepper motors capable to reach satellite tracking speeds (3--4deg/s in default factory slewing speed), however they are **impaired by a totally stupid** PIC stepper driving firmware, not allowing to smoothly adapt speed without interruption
+  - there are other mounts not having this problem, yes, but:
+- ...it may be handy to just have a generic code base able to track sats with a mount + two stepper motors, no absolute encoders, no feedback
+- so we decided to take the industrial quality PiKRON RoCon controller and attached it to the COTS mount.
+First successful satellite tracked visually was H-2A at 2023-06-04T21:43:00 via Rubinar 500mm f/5.6 + 25mm eyepiece.

 ## Setup
 - PiKRON LX RoCon, 2 axes in use, mode=8 (stepper motor without IRC)
 - Synta (branded SkyWatcher) NEQ6 mount (kinematic equivalent of HEQ5)